-The global stock market is made up of broad categories that group companies operating in similar industries, such as technology, financials, healthcare, and energy.
-One of the most widely used classification systems is the Global Industry Classification Standard (GICS), developed by MSCI and S&P Dow Jones in 1999.
+The global stock market has broad categories that group companies operating in similar industries, such as technology, financials, healthcare, and energy.
+One of the most widely used sets of classification systems is the Global Industry Classification Standard (GICS), developed by MSCI and S&P Dow Jones in 1999.

 GICS divides companies into 11 main sectors, which are further broken down into industry groups, industries, and sub-industries.

-In this publication, we have set out to explore the most traded sectors worldwide.
-This refers to the categories of stocks with the highest trading activity, measured either by the number of transactions or the total value of shares traded.
+In this report, we explore the most traded sectors worldwide, the categories of stocks with the highest trading activity, measured either by the number of transactions or the total value of shares traded.
 A significant trading volume indicates high investor interest and often reflects emerging trends or important events driving market activity.

-- Liquidity: High trade volumes mean it is easier and cheaper for investors to sell or buy stocks.
+- Liquidity: High trading volumes indicate greater liquidity, which makes it easier and more cost-effective for investors to sell or buy stocks.

-- Price signals: Trades often spike when big news breaks – tech earnings, oil price moves, or healthcare breakthroughs, for example.
+- Price signals: Trading volumes often spike during major news releases like tech earnings, oil price shifts, or healthcare breakthroughs.

 - Trading strategies: Traders and investors often focus on sectors where activity is high, hoping to capitalize on fast-moving trends.

-In 2024, the global stock market was valued at approximately $124 trillion, with technology and financials standing out as the largest sectors in terms of total market capitalization.
-However, it is important to keep in mind that a large market cap does not always equal a high level of market engagement.
-For instance, smaller or newer sectors can see high trade volumes when major events occur.
+In the fourth quarter of 2025, global stock market capitalization reached approximately $147.6 trillion according to Bloomberg, with technology and financials remaining the largest sectors by total market cap.
+However, a large market cap does not necessarily indicate a high level of market engagement.
+For instance, smaller or newer sectors can see higher trading volumes when major events occur.

-- Explain what each of the 11 GICS sectors represents.
+- What each of the 11 GICS sectors represents;

-- Highlight the top 5 most traded sectors globally based on real market data.
+- The 5 most traded sectors globally based on real market data;

-- Explore why these sectors are so active and how traders can make use of that activity.
+- Why these sectors are so active and how traders can take advantage of that activity.

-In stock markets, companies are grouped into sectors depending on what they do.
-This makes it easier to perform analysis, compare similar companies, and find out where growth and risk are concentrated.
+Publicly traded companies are categorized into sectors based on their primary business activities.
+This makes it easier to perform analysis, compare similar companies, and identify where growth and risk are concentrated.
 GICS splits the global market into:

 - 11 Sectors